drkostas/Tensorflow-Training-Demo/README.md

 ## About <a name = "about"></a>

 Project 3 for the Deep Learning course (COSC 525).
-Involves the development of a Convolutional Neural Network.
+Training various networks with Tensorflow.

 The main code is located in the [main.py](main.py) file.
 The Neuron, FullyConnectedLayer, and NeuralNetwork classes are located in the [src folder](src).